-It is also likely to impact the optimal asset mix for the company, since some asset classes will become relatively more attractive as a result of their lower capital requirements.
+It is also likely to impact the optimal asset mix for the company, since some asset classes have become relatively more attractive as a result of their lower capital requirements.

 The availability, or otherwise, of risk diversification benefits may also affect corporate structures and generate merger and acquisition activity.
-Many health insurance companies in the UK have traditionally been "monoline" or specialised and so will gain only limited diversification benefits, thus some form of restructuring is likely in this area.

-Management information is likely to align Solvency II metrics with the business and strategic decision-making process.
+Management information has changed to align Solvency II metrics with the business and strategic decision-making process.